futurepraxis/futurepraxis.github.io/_portfolio/project6-d2lcolabprototype.md

 category: prototype
 excerpt_separator: <!--more-->
 ---
-[D2L coLab Responsive Prototype](https://jcmelh.axshare.com) was completed for HCI 430: Prototyping and Implementation at DePaul University.<!--more-->
+[D2L coLab Responsive Prototype](https://jcmelh.axshare.com) was completed for HCI 430: Prototyping and Implementation at DePaul University.

 For this project, we were challenged with creating a responsive prototype in Axure for web, tablet, and mobile experiences.
 I chose to prototype a responsive calendar for [D2L coLab](/portfolio/project7-d2lcolab), an application that my group is designing in class.